pidoko/civic-ai-search/README.md

 ## Why This Project Matters

 Traditional government archives are not search-friendly.
-Meeting minutes and agenda packages contain valuable insights on housing, infrastructure, zoning, and budget allocations, yet they’re buried in dated PDFs. **CivicAI democratizes access to civic records**—making it easy for residents, researchers, and journalists to ask questions and get answers with citations from the original documents.
+Meeting minutes and agenda packages contain valuable insights on housing, infrastructure, zoning, and budget allocations, yet they’re buried in dated PDFs. **CivicAI democratizes access to civic records** making it easy for residents, researchers, and journalists to ask questions and get answers with citations from the original documents.

 ---